The Age of the Generalist Is Back

 Research at Scale

 What used to take a research team a week, I deliver in hours — with context, synthesis, and a point of view attached.
+Not by cutting corners.
+I know the strengths and weaknesses of AI and play it like an instrument.

 Rapid Domain Entry